poikilos/artspatter/README.md

 will change the markings to italics if viewed in a markdown viewer or if converted to another format such as HTML or PDF).

+## Federating
+After the 8-week project is complete, adding a feature to connect multiple sites would be a useful feature.

+### Security with Federating
+Federated sites don't necessarily run by the same rules as your site.
+Choosing federated sites wisely will protect the correct and fair operation of your site.

+Federating would result in a new range of security issues, since the other site's API would handle how data is created rather than your site's.

+Here are some data manipulations that would affect your site:
+- Post-dating the creation time would artificially boost posts.
+- Sending you database entries without marking the '@' + API_URL after
+  the id would hide the entry's origin and federate you with sites you didn't intend (your site would unknowingly store it as `uid + '@' + federatedSiteAPIURL` as long as the uid was not already present in your database [The mongoose unique setting hinders this unless they change the uid]).
+- The other site could change the privacy level of posts, or place private user profile data in posts or other incorrect collections that the feature would recieve, process, and filter as if from that collection instead of the User collection.
+- The site could manipulate flag count or self-flagging.
+- They could send you thumbnails of an arbitrary size.

 ## References
 - BezKoder.
 (2019a, October 19).
 Node.js + MongoDB: User authentication & authorization with JWT. *BezKoder*. https://bezkoder.com/node-js-mongodb-auth-jwt/